laserpants/groundfork-js/README.md

 ##### Api

 Application resources are exposed through a client-side REST interface.
-Commands are encapsulated in a format suitable for logging ([https://sourcemaking.com/design_patterns/command](command pattern)) and resources are stored on the device for subsequent synchronization with other devices.
+Commands are encapsulated in a format suitable for logging ([command pattern](https://sourcemaking.com/design_patterns/command)) and resources are stored on the device for subsequent synchronization with other devices.

 #### Contrived example